 For non-domestic developments the BREEAM sustainability standard can and should be required in local planning polices, particularly for larger buildings.
 Councils could have a policy to encourage non-domestic buildings to be constructed to Passivhaus, since the above mentioned policy changes only apply to housing.
 Eastleigh Borough Councils’ emerging Local Plan gives developers a choice; they can achieve BREEAM ‘Excellent’ or BREEAM ‘Very Good’ and Passivhaus for non-domestic developments (>500m2 floor area).

 I have written a briefing paper in order to help planners and campaigners to determine what is permissible under current government policy and to encourage ambitious sustainability and energy policies.
 The free briefing is available to download here.

 Adam Harper has worked as a Code for Sustainable Homes assessor and has carried out Building Performance Evaluation on a number of Code Level 5/6 and Passivhaus projects.
-He has recently completed a Post Graduate Diploma at the Centre for Alternative Technology and is now looking for his next challenge.
-Email: firstname.lastname@example.org
+He has recently completed a Post Graduate Diploma at the Centre for Alternative Technology.

-Adam is a member of the Zero Carbon Yorkshire Buildings working group, which is co-organising a FREE seminar on Passivhaus for local authorities and housing associations on 3 November in Leeds.
+Adam is a member of the Zero Carbon Yorkshire Buildings working group, which promotes Passivhaus for local authorities in Yorkshire.